mattermost/docs/source/deploy/postgres-migration.rst

 .. note::

-   - If you are using MySQL v8: Due to a `known bug <https://github.com/dimitri/pgloader/issues/1183>`__ in pgLoader-compiled binaries, you need to compile pgLoader from the source.
+   - If you are using MySQL v8: Due to a `known bug <https://github.com/dimitri/pgloader/issues/1183>`__ in pgloader-compiled binaries, you need to compile pgloader from the source.
 Please follow the steps `here <https://pgloader.readthedocs.io/en/latest/install.html#build-from-sources>`__ to build from the source.
    - We have received reports that the pgloader Docker image can be limited in terms of memory resources.
 Please use pgloader directly instead of a Docker container.

 - Install morph CLI by running the following command: